muonium/core/README.md

 If you are a security expert, you can help us to build more securely Muonium.
 Or, if you see a security issue or several in the code, do not hesitate to contribute.

+### Cryptography

+Take a look at [our cryptography details](https://github.com/muonium/core/wiki/Cryptography-details).

 # Contributing

 ### Core